Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - WizardCoder-Guanaco-15B-V1.1 (using oobabooga/text-generation-webui) : 4
 - CodeUp-Llama-2-13B-Chat-HF (using oobabooga/text-generation-webui) : 4
 - CodeUp-Alpha-13B-HF (using oobabooga/text-generation-webui) : 6.5
+- WizardCoder-Python-13B-V1.0 (using oobabooga/text-generation-webui) : 9.5
+- CodeLlama-13B-oasst-sft-v10 (using oobabooga/text-generation-webui) : 10
+- CodeLlama-13B-Instruct (using oobabooga/text-generation-webui) : 4

 ### Question 5: Design a RESTful API in Flask (Python) that allows users to create, read, update, and delete (CRUD) notes.
 Task Domain: Web Development